kingston-hackSpace/RaspberryPi/README.md

   - Launch

 ---
+## Software Ready!

+The Raspberry Pi Operating System is now installed.
+You should see a Desktop image on your screen.

+Read more about what comes with your RPi Desktop [here]

+Read more about the extended options the Raspberry Pi Software offers [here](https://www.raspberrypi.com/software/)

+---
 ## Accessing WIFI/Ethernet

 Access to the internet is fundamental.
 You will need an internet connection to download specific development packages for your projects.

-ETHERNET: If possible, connect your Raspberry Pi via Ethernet.
+**ETHERNET:** If possible, connect your Raspberry Pi via Ethernet.
 A wired connection is reliable and easy to set up.
 Just plug an Ethernet cable into your RPi.

-WIFI: Wi-Fi also works well, but **avoid Eduroam**.
+**WIFI:** Wi-Fi also works well, but **avoid Eduroam**.
 Eduroam networks can sometimes cause connection issues due to their security protocols.
 If you experience problems, try using a non-eduroam Wi-Fi network.

 ---
 ## GPIO pinout